Best tools for AI-ready documentation

 How were these AI-ready documentation tools ranked?

-What is the difference between Senso.ai and GitBook?
+What are the main differences between Senso.ai and Notion?